Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 ## Troubleshooting
 ### General
 Key Vault clients raise exceptions defined in azure-core.
-For more detailed infromation about exceptions and how to deal with them, see [Azure Core exceptions](TODO).
+For more detailed infromation about exceptions and how to deal with them, see [Azure Core exceptions][azure_core_exceptions].

 For example, if you try to retrieve a secret after it is deleted a `404` error is returned, indicating resource not found.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.
 ```python